hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">Type of service (ToS)</span>
     - Input logical interface
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
+  - flow not containing actual data but metadata for communication
   - NetFlow Secure Event Logging (NSEL)
     - a security logging mechanism built on NetFlow Version 9 technology
     - providing a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow